 Oris Big Crown Pro Pilot Chronograph

-Oris’s Big Crown pilot watches date back to the 1930s, and they’re icons in the brand’s lineup.
-The Pro Pilot Chrono might seem like a traditional pilot chrono upon first glance.
-But the details point to a unique take.
-There’s the large and grippy crown, of course, as well as the coin edge bezel, grey sunray dial, and the short pushers.
+Oris’s iconic Big Crown pilot watches date back to the 1930s.
+The Pro Pilot Chrono might seem like a traditional pilot chronograph upon first glance, but the details point to a unique take.
+There’s the large and grippy crown, of course, as well as the coin edge bezel, gray sunray dial, and the short pushers.
 Timekeeping is managed by the Oris 774, Sellita SW 500-based Swiss automatic movement with 48 hours of power reserve.
 A large 44mm case diameter equates to excellent legibility and a strong wrist presence.
-It’s one of our favorites.

 Sinn 717 SZ-01 Chronograph